converged-computing/ensemble-experiments/google/prototype/README.md

 Note that there are two [autoscaling profiles](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#autoscaling_profiles) balanced (default) and optimize-utilization.
 I first tested balanced and found that nodes hung around ~10 minutes after the queue was essentially empty, so I think the second one (that is noted to be more aggressive) might be better.
 We are going to (as an extra bonus) keep track of the time the cluster takes to go back to the smallest size when no work is running.
 I didn't see this was a parameter I could update.

- - run0 was for testing
- - run1 was more to my liking
+Note that we are explicitly choosing even sizes because we are hoping to not clog.
+Fingers crossed.

 ## 1. Create the Cluster